Building a Transport Package: The Right Way

 Bootstrap

 The Bootstrap utility should always be run at the beginning of any new project, but only after editing the project config file to meet your needs.
-Bootstrap creates the necessary files and directories for your project and also creates the MODX objects (e.g., snippets, chunks, etc.) specified in the project config file.
+Bootstrap creates the necessary files and directories for your project and also creates skeleton versions of the MODX objects (e.g., snippets, chunks, etc.) specified in the project config file.

 Bootstrap is completely non-destructive.
 It will not overwrite any existing MODX objects or their code files (though it will update some specific build files).
 You can re-run Bootstrap at any time during the development of your extra.
 The usual reason for doing this is discovering that you need another object (a new snippet, chunk, resource, template, etc.) for your project.
 Add the new object to the project config file and run Bootstrap.
 MyComponent will create the new object and any necessary files for it to be included in the build.

 It's important to keep your project config file up-to-date with all objects used in your project.
+Not doing so can result in overwriting new versions with old versions.

 For a first look, view the MyComponent Resource from the Manager.
 With the current package set to Example, check the "Bootstrap" radio button in the UI and click on the "Submit" button.
 If you scroll down, you should see a log of all the actions performed by the Bootstrap utility.